 Farming is a way of life.
-Those of us who choose to live in a farm area or on or near a farm, soon realize that there will be time when there will be farm smells present.
-This medium size livestock operation in Site 1 is about 1⁄2 the size of today's typical Sow/Nursery operations.
-Odour from this kind of operation is also less than from a similar size Finisher operation.
+Those of us who choose to live on or near a farm, soon come to realize that there will be times when some farm smells will be present.
+This proposed livestock operation at Site 2 is typical of modern finisher farm operations that today already successfully and sustainably operate throughout many parts of Agro-Manitoba.

-The provincial government regulations and local zoning establish minimum separation distances from major livestock facilities to designated towns, settlement centres, other designated areas and residences.
+Provincial government regulations and local zoning establish minimum separation distances from major livestock facilities to designated towns, settlement centres, other designated areas and residences.

-We have carefully chosen the proposed sites in the Agriculture area that not only have relatively few residences but ensure that all separations distances are met.
-In fact, these locations provide extra distance from residences and on the leeward side of the most prevailing north-westerly winds.
+We have carefully chosen the proposed two sites in the Agriculture area that not only have relatively few residences but ensure that all separations distances are not only met; but in many instances are exceeded.
+These site locations also provide extra distance from residences and are situated on the leeward side of the most prevailing north-westerly winds.
+For Site 2, the closest neighbour would be 2.3 miles (3.7 km) to the south-west.

-We propose to plant a two-row shelterbelt around the barns and earthen manure storage facility and to obtain the advice of a horticulturist regarding appropriate and hardy tree species, preparation of planting beds and growth and maintenance practices to use.
+Despite this large distance, we still propose to plant a two-row shelterbelt around the barns and earthen manure storage facility.
+We will also obtain the advice of a horticulturist regarding appropriate and hardy tree species, preparation of planting beds and growth and maintenance practices to use.